metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_agent_v1beta1_manifest.md

 Required:

 - `interval` (String) Interval is the interval between aggregations.
-- `outputs` (List of String) Outputs is a list of output aggregate functions to produce.The following names are allowed:- total - aggregates input counters- increase - counts the increase over input counters- count_series - counts the input series- count_samples - counts the input samples- sum_samples - sums the input samples- last - the last biggest sample value- min - the minimum sample value- max - the maximum sample value- avg - the average value across all the samples- stddev - standard deviation across all the samples- stdvar - standard variance across all the samples- histogram_bucket - creates VictoriaMetrics histogram for input samples- quantiles(phi1, ..., phiN) - quantiles' estimation for phi in the range [0..1]The output time series will have the following names:  input_name:aggr_<interval>_<output>
+- `outputs` (List of String) Outputs is a list of output aggregate functions to produce.
+The following names are allowed: - total - aggregates input counters - increase - counts the increase over input counters - count_series - counts the input series - count_samples - counts the input samples - sum_samples - sums the input samples - last - the last biggest sample value - min - the minimum sample value - max - the maximum sample value - avg - the average value across all the samples - stddev - standard deviation across all the samples - stdvar - standard variance across all the samples - histogram_bucket - creates VictoriaMetrics histogram for input samples - quantiles(phi1, ..., phiN) - quantiles' estimation for phi in the range [0..1] The output time series will have the following names: input_name:aggr_<interval>_<output>

 Optional:

-- `by` (List of String) By is an optional list of labels for grouping input series.See also Without.If neither By nor Without are set, then the Outputs are calculatedindividually per each input time series.
+- `by` (List of String) By is an optional list of labels for grouping input series.
+See also Without.
+If neither By nor Without are set, then the Outputs are calculated individually per each input time series.
 - `dedup_interval` (String) DedupInterval is an optional interval for deduplication.
-- `drop_input_labels` (List of String) DropInputLabels is an optional list with labels, which must be dropped before further processing of input samples.Labels are dropped before de-duplication and aggregation.
+- `drop_input_labels` (List of String) DropInputLabels is an optional list with labels, which must be dropped before further processing of input samples.
+Labels are dropped before de-duplication and aggregation.
-- `flush_on_shutdown` (Boolean) FlushOnShutdown defines whether to flush the aggregation state on process terminationor config reload.
-Is 'false' by default.It is not recommended changing this setting, unless unfinished aggregations statesare preferred to missing data points.
+- `flush_on_shutdown` (Boolean) FlushOnShutdown defines whether to flush the aggregation state on process termination or config reload.
+Is 'false' by default.
+It is not recommended changing this setting, unless unfinished aggregations states are preferred to missing data points.
 - `ignore_old_samples` (Boolean) IgnoreOldSamples instructs to ignore samples with old timestamps outside the current aggregation interval.
-- `input_relabel_configs` (Attributes List) InputRelabelConfigs is an optional relabeling rules, which are applied on the inputbefore aggregation. (see [below for nested schema](#nestedatt--spec--remote_write--stream_aggr_config--rules--input_relabel_configs))
+- `input_relabel_configs` (Attributes List) InputRelabelConfigs is an optional relabeling rules, which are applied on the input before aggregation. (see [below for nested schema](#nestedatt--spec--remote_write--stream_aggr_config--rules--input_relabel_configs))
 - `keep_metric_names` (Boolean) KeepMetricNames instructs to leave metric names as is for the output time series without adding any suffix.
-- `match` (Map of String) Match is a label selector (or list of label selectors) for filtering time series for the given selector.If the match isn't set, then all the input time series are processed.
+- `match` (Map of String) Match is a label selector (or list of label selectors) for filtering time series for the given selector.
+If the match isn't set, then all the input time series are processed.
-- `no_align_flush_to_interval` (Boolean) NoAlignFlushToInterval disables aligning of flushes to multiples of Interval.By default flushes are aligned to Interval.
+- `no_align_flush_to_interval` (Boolean) NoAlignFlushToInterval disables aligning of flushes to multiples of Interval.
+By default flushes are aligned to Interval.
-- `output_relabel_configs` (Attributes List) OutputRelabelConfigs is an optional relabeling rules, which are appliedon the aggregated output before being sent to remote storage. (see [below for nested schema](#nestedatt--spec--remote_write--stream_aggr_config--rules--output_relabel_configs))
+- `output_relabel_configs` (Attributes List) OutputRelabelConfigs is an optional relabeling rules, which are applied on the aggregated output before being sent to remote storage. (see [below for nested schema](#nestedatt--spec--remote_write--stream_aggr_config--rules--output_relabel_configs))
-- `staleness_interval` (String) Staleness interval is interval after which the series state will be reset if no samples have been sent during it.The parameter is only relevant for outputs: total, total_prometheus, increase, increase_prometheus and histogram_bucket.
+- `staleness_interval` (String) Staleness interval is interval after which the series state will be reset if no samples have been sent during it.
+The parameter is only relevant for outputs: total, total_prometheus, increase, increase_prometheus and histogram_bucket.
-- `without` (List of String) Without is an optional list of labels, which must be excluded when grouping input series.See also By.If neither By nor Without are set, then the Outputs are calculatedindividually per each input time series.
+- `without` (List of String) Without is an optional list of labels, which must be excluded when grouping input series.
+See also By.
+If neither By nor Without are set, then the Outputs are calculated individually per each input time series.

 <a id="nestedatt--spec--remote_write--stream_aggr_config--rules--input_relabel_configs"></a>
 ### Nested Schema for `spec.remote_write.stream_aggr_config.rules.input_relabel_configs`